 Below are some things to consider when working with your attorney to create the Official Rules and when applying the rules.
 These have been put together based on our experience powering hundreds of challenges.

-Creating Hackathon Rules - Standard Info
+Standard Info

 You will want to make sure the Official Rules include clear and compliant language around the following basic areas: